I don’t “have to”

 As this child’s statement continues to float around in my brain, I wonder again at the society we live in, where children in general are looked at as more of a burden than a blessing.
 More of a liability than a gift.
 Even this young girl believes it to be so.
 That breaks my heart.

 I don’t “have to” be with my children; I choose to.
-I want them to know and understand that God has a plan and purpose for their lives, that He knew them in the womb, and that even when I am completely frustrated with them, my children are a gift I don’t deserve, given generously to me by my heavenly Father.
+I want them to know and understand that God has a plan and purpose for their lives, and that even when I am completely frustrated with them, my children are a gift.